Bursitis: Foot Causes, Symptoms and Treatment

 - Maintaining a healthy weight to manage the load through the joints.

 - Using good lifting methods and reducing the repetitive movements by taking lots of breaks.

 - Stretching before undertaking exercise or labour intensive activity to assist the joints to move through full range of motion and enable the muscles, bones and tendons to work at their maximal efficiency.
 This is especially important as labouring professions given their work movements are one of the most common causes of bursitis.

-- Strengthening the muscles to cope with higher loads and reduce strain from the joints.
+- Strengthen muscles to cope with higher loads and reduce strain from the affected joint.

 Imaging is a standard practice in gaining a diagnosis along with the symptoms you present with and assessments within the clinic.
 An x-ray may be suggested in order to rule out other pathologies.
 An ultrasound or MRI may be ordered to gain more information surrounding the injured tissue.

 Occasionally an analysis of the fluid filled sac from the bursa may need to be completed.
 A blood tests is not uncommon if there is a suspected risk of infection coupled with swelling, redness and fever.
 This may help in identifying many things that may include inflammatory markers, a medical condition, best line of treatment or when to see a specialist doctor.

 There are many different methods of treatment that a podiatrist can facilitate with the healing process of your bursitis and the management of potential future flare ups.
 Once a bursa has become inflamed and we know what has caused your developing bursitis, we can aim to minimise pain and inflammation with some of the following common treatments to relieve pain.